SSU Student Health Center (SHC) Women's Health & Contraception

 No prescription required:

 - Condoms: Male & Female more effective @ pregnancy prevention when used w/spermicide.
+Help protect against sexually transmitted infection.

 - Spermicides: foam, jelly, film) prevents sperm from reaching and fertilizing an egg.
 Usually best used in conjunction with condoms.
 Much less effective when used alone.
+Much less effective when used alone than when used in combination with condoms.

 - Hormonal Contraceptives: Hormonal contraceptives contain estrogen & progesterone (or progesterone alone) & prevent pregnancy by suppressing the release of eggs from the ovary as well as by causing cervical mucus to thicken which interferes with sperm motility.
+They do not protect against sexually transmitted infection.

 - Birth Control Pills (combined estrogen and progesterone)